-The process for getting a driver’s license takes time for a reason – driving is something people should take very seriously because when someone inexperienced or negligent gets behind the wheel of a car, people can be hurt or even killed.
-That is why we have exams to test peoples’ knowledge of road rules as well as test them to see how well they can operate a motor vehicle.
+The process for getting a driver’s license takes time for a reason; driving is something people should take seriously, and an inexperienced or negligent driver can cause people to be hurt or even fatally injured.
+Driving exams exist to test our knowledge of operating a motor vehicle.

-However, even with all that studying and practicing, there are still people who obtain their licenses and then throw the rulebook straight out the window.
-For this reason, officials attempt to find and implement strategies that they hope will entice drivers to move with more caution on the roads and consider the safety of everyone around them before they get into a car.
+However, despite these measures, there are still people who obtain their licenses and then blatantly ignore the rules of the road.
+Officials continuously attempt to find and implement strategies that they hope will entice drivers to move with more caution on the roads and consider the safety of everyone around them before they get into a car.

 Red Light, Green Light, Go

 Following the lead of other counties, Nassau County officials also proposed the installation of speed cameras for the Long Island Expressway as a way to prevent speeding and accidents.
 “Speed cameras should be explored for the Long Island Expressway,” said a Nassau County official in reaction to nine fatalities in road crashes in August 2016.
 Nassau Comptroller George Maragos tweeted, “Something has to be done to eliminate this weekly sorrow.
 Perhaps speed cameras on the LIE?”

 If you are injured in a car crash on the LIE, speak with the skilled Nassau County car accident attorneys at Rosenberg & Gluck as soon as possible.
 Our lawyers can work with you to gather evidence of your damages and preserve evidence of the opposing driver’s fault.
 We will also coordinate medical care to ensure compliance with insurance companies, engage in pretrial negotiations with opposing counsel, and take the matter to court if an agreeable settlement cannot be reached.